bhisaac/5eFP/5eFP-SRD.md

 **Attack Roll Modifier**

-Choose DEX or STR.
-The chosen ability score is used for melee and ranged attack rolls.
+After assigning ability scores, choose DEX or STR.
+You use the chosen ability score for melee and ranged attack rolls.

 # Species